- Homosexuality

 Instruction on gender identity and sexuality is forbidden from k-4, and schools are legally required to alert parents if a minor wants to change their name or pronouns at school.

-Right to change legal gender in North Carolina is legal, no restrictions.
+Right to change legal gender in North Carolina is legal, but requires medical diagnosis.

 Legal recognition of non-binary gender in North Carolina is not legally recognized.